Cincinnati Bengals Community

 The successful program raised more than $34,000 for six of the Bengals' longstanding community partners and filled the designated end zone sections in the stadium.

 Cincinnati Bengals players, coaches, ownership and staff marched from Paul Brown Stadium to the National Underground Railroad Freedom Center to deliver an important team message.
 "As this country continues to see instances of racial discrimination and injustices, it is time for us to act.
 Together, as a unified front, we must identify, address and ultimately end those practices and policies that would deny liberty and justice to all, regardless of race, religion, or creed.
 It is time for us all to take a stand!"

 Aaron Hancock of Wyoming High School Wins Paul Brown Coaching Award

-Aaron Hancock, the head football coach at Wyoming High School who last season led the Cowboys to a Division IV state final four appearance, was named today as the 2019 season winner of the Paul Brown Excellence in Coaching Award.
+Aaron Hancock, the head football coach at Wyoming High School who last season led the Cowboys to a Division IV state runner-up finish, was named as the 2019 season winner of the Paul Brown Excellence in Coaching Award.
 The award has been given annually by the Bengals since 2002.
-It honors outstanding high school football coaches in the region and includes a $7,500 Bengals donation to Wyoming High School's athletic department.
+It honors outstanding high school football coaches in the region and includes a $7500 Bengals donation to Wyoming High School's athletic department.